processone/docs.ejabberd.im/content/archive/20_12/toplevel.md

 Hash algorith that should be used to store password in SCRAM format.
 You shouldn’t change this if you are already have passwords generated with different algorithm - this will make users that have old password being able to use SCRAM auth algorithms.
+The default value is *sha*.

 ## auth\_use\_cache